pwlgrzs/awesome-resources-for-ender-3-v3-se/README.md

 \* Serial cable is currently required to connect SonicPad to V3 SE, USB-C connection does not work.
 Please refer to Sonic Pad section for more information.

-##### Bed sprint upgrade
+#### Bed spring upgrade

 Bed spring upgrade relies on replacing stock bed spacers with 20mm springs.
 It allows getting more consistent bed meshes.
 There're lots of them on Aliexpress, but old printer might come handy as well.
-Mind the termals.
+Mind the thermals.

 #### Printable